-FNG is committed to supporting our indigenous brothers and sisters and their communities across the country that certainly includes putting mother earth first.
+FNG is committed to supporting our indigenous brothers and sisters and their communities across the country, which certainly includes putting mother earth first!
 We are firm believers in the concept of 7 generations.
 As a First Nation organization, we understand that we are merely caretakers of this land for those that follow.
 When we engage a project we continually ask ourselves, “What will the impact of this project be to mother earth and those that follow for seven generations?”

 The primary purpose of an FNG SHARED SOLAR POWERED FACILITY is to allow members of a community the opportunity to benefit from the use of solar power even if they cannot or prefer not to install solar panels for themselves.
 Partner communities benefit from the electricity surplus generated by the solar powered community garden farm facility, which can cost significantly less than the price they would ordinarily pay to their utility or fuel provider.